jswalden/streaming-json/src/stdlib/README.md

 run(); // logs 42
 ```

-In light of this, there's not much point trying *too* hard to be hygienic now.
+Given this pitfall, there's not much point trying *too* hard to be hygienic now.